bakpakin/Fennel/reference.md

 can use `tostring` to get the name of a symbol.

 #### Sandboxing

+Inside macros or `eval-compiler`, by default there are only two ways that code can interact with "the outside world"; you can call `print` in order to debug, and you can call `io.open` in *read* mode on files inside the current directory or its subdirectories.
+The rest of the `io` table and the entire `os` table is not accessible.

-As of 1.0.0 the compiler will not allow access to the outside world (`os`, `io`, etc) from macros.
-The one exception is `print` which is included for debugging purposes.
-You can disable this by providing the command-line argument `--no-compiler-sandbox` or by passing `{:compiler-env _G}` in the options table when using the compiler API to get full access.
+You can loosen these restrictions by passing `{:compiler-env _G}` in the options table when using the compiler API or setting `--no-compiler-sandbox` on the command line to get full access.

 Please note that the sandbox is not suitable to be used as a robust security mechanism.
 It has not been audited and should not be relied